ithemal/Ithemal/README.md

 * Training and Inference
   * Python 2.7
   * Python packages - we recommend using a python virtual environment when installing these packages
-    * MySQL python connector 2.1 - we do not support connector 8 API
+    * MySQL python connector 2.1 - Download from [here](https://dev.mysql.com/downloads/connector/python/).
+We do not support connector 8 API
     * PyTorch 0.4 or higher - download the latest source from [here](https://pytorch.org) and build.

 # Organization